 Holly Bemiss joined the agency in 2007, bringing with her over a decade of book publishing experience.
 Her client roster includes graphic novelists, journalists, memoirists, comedians, crafters, and entertainment writers.
 Recent sales include New York Times bestseller, Marbles by Ellen Forney (to Gotham/Penguin), How to Sew a Button by Erin Bried (to Random House), Grow Your Handmade Business by Kari Chapin (to Storey), New Kid by New York Times bestseller Lucy Knisley (to First Second Books), and Calling Dr. Laura: A Graphic Memoir by Nicole J. Georges (to Mariner/Houghton Mifflin Harcourt).
 Twitter/BeMissH email@example.com

-Eric Nelson joins after fifteen years as an editor, most recently as Executive Editor at John Wiley & Sons.
+Eric Nelson joined in 2013 after fifteen years as an editor, most recently as Executive Editor at John Wiley & Sons.
 In addition to publishing national bestsellers like Stephen Kinzer’s All the Shah’s Men and the Baseball Prospectus annual, he has worked with well-known writers like Jim Hightower, Fred Kaplan, Farhad Manjoo, Joan Walsh, Matt Yglesias, and more.
-In addition, he oversaw Bill Irwin’s pop culture and philosophy series, which generated international hits like House and Philosophy, Batman and Philosophy, Alice in Wonderland and Philosophy, and Mad Men and Philosophy.
 His clients include nationally known journalists, management consultants, academics, and people who spend a lot of time in front of TV cameras, though if a writer has an existing following and an interesting story to tell, he’s always happy to hear it.
-The fastest way to learn what he’s interested in is to follow him on Twitter and Tumblr. email@example.com
+The fastest way to learn what he’s interested in is to follow him on Twitter and Tumblr. firstname.lastname@example.org